JimenezLi/No-Peaceful-Mod/README.md

 This is a Minecraft 1.16.1-Fabric mod.

+Just found that VoidXWalker has already written a better one: https://github.com/VoidXWalker/NoPeaceful

 ## Background

 As I have seen that some speedrunners accidentally switched their gamemode to peaceful, which caused their record to be invalid, I decide to write this no peaceful mod to prevent this from happening.